ostrichgolf/finduserhooks-bof/README.md

 ### How to Compile

-To compile this BOF, use [boflink](https://github.com/MEhrn00/boflink) with `x86_64-w64-mingw32ucrt-gcc`.
+To compile this BOF, simply run `make`.

-> **Note**: UCRT is used instead of MSVCRT, as recommended in this [blog post](https://blog.cybershenanigans.space/posts/boflink-a-linker-for-beacon-object-files/#msvcrt-pitfalls).

-A helper script `compile-mingw.sh` is included to build the project on Linux using boflink and mingw32ucrt.

 ---